fmalina/revisions-blocl/activism/reinventingorganizations.md

 as the unintended side-effect of one’s personal dedication to a cause greater than oneself.”

-A few of the founders of organizations in this research didn’t set out to create a business at all, initially.
+A few of the founders of organizations in this research didn't set out to create a business at all, initially.
 Their pursuit of a purpose happened to take the shape, at some point, of a business; in a very literal sense, purpose came before profits.